Table of contents

 The average cost of a website can be between $400 to $60,000 a year when you factor in online marketing.

-Custom website design is definitely an option that is better suited for specific people, not businesses.
+A custom-built website, as done by a web developer is definitely an option that is better suited for specific people, not businesses.

 Whether you will get good service or not is a different story.

-I always like to think of Fiverr as a one off type of option.
+I always like to think of Fiverr as a one-off type of option.

 Meaning, to just use them once.